 Sample: Offseason Basketball Workout

-Other important topics are addressed related to nutrition, goal setting, getting rest, the importance of being a good student/athlete and what coaches like from players.
+Other important topics are addressed related to nutrition, goal setting, getting rest, the importance of being a good student/athlete, and what coaches like from players.
 Here’s an excerpt:

 Sample of other advice provided to players: “10 Things Coaches Like” excerpt